 Tonja Mettlach is the Executive Director of MWA and over her career has worked in the private, public and nonprofit sectors.
 Previously, Tonja was the Director of Government Affairs for the Massachusetts Nonprofit Network (MNN).
 In this role, Tonja led MNN’s state and federal advocacy efforts and collaborated with government officials and external stakeholders on policy issues impacting the nonprofit sector.
 Tonja previously worked at the MA State House, first as chief of staff to former Representative Tom Conroy on the Joint Committee on Labor and Workforce Development and then as committee counsel for Representative Jennifer Benson, House Chair of the Consumer Protection and Professional Licensure Committee.
 Tonja holds a B.A. and M.S. from Clark University and a J.D. from the Maurice A. Deane School of Law at Hofstra University.

-Raija Vaisanen is the Associate Director of MWA and has more than thirteen years of experience in workforce and economic development policy implementation and applied social science research.
+Raija Vaisanen is the Associate Director of MWA and has more than fourteen years of experience in workforce and economic development policy implementation and applied social science research.
 Previously, Raija was Director of Research at Commonwealth Corporation; Massachusetts’ quasi-public workforce development agency.
 Raija also worked for the Executive Office of Housing and Economic Development under the Patrick Administration as Project Manager for Manufacturing and Innovation.
 From 2007 to 2013, Raija was a researcher in the Economic and Public Policy Research unit at the UMass Donahue Institute.
 She is a graduate of UMass Amherst (B.A., M.P.P.A.).